CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 * `SEVERE` : Detected a critical problem which may possibly cause the termination of the application.
 * `WARNING` : Can continue, but proceed with caution.
 * `INFO` : Information showing the noteworthy actions by the application.
-* `FINE` : Unnoteworthy details that may be useful in debugging
+* `FINE` : Unnoteworthy details that may be useful in debugging.
-	* Example: Printing of the actual list instead of its size
+	* Example: Printing of the actual list instead of its size.

 ### Configuration

-* Certain properties of the application can be controlled through the configuration file (default: `config.json`.)
+* Certain properties of the application can be controlled through the configuration file (default: `config.json`).
 	* Example: Application name or logging level.

 <br>